MSBhuvi/Basic_Python/README.md

                                                                           CHAPTER 1

 What is Python?
 	Python is a popular programming language.
-It was created by #Guido van Rossum#, and released in 1991.
+It was created by Guido van Rossum, and released in 1991.

 PYTHON VARIABLES AND DATA TYPES
     - HI Welcome!
 If you're just starting out python.
 This guide will give you a quick overview of the fundamentals.